kentnf/VirusDetect/README.md

 - `hisat2`
 - `spades`

-Legacy-only extras are no longer installed by default on `main`.
-If you still need the historical Perl workflow, see [LEGACY.md](/Users/kentnf/projects/cornell/VirusDetect/LEGACY.md) for the extra setup.
+Legacy-only extras are no longer installed on `main`.
+If you still need the historical Perl workflow, switch to the `v1` branch and manage its dependencies there.

 Show the new CLI: